 If you enjoy baking, consider making a hot and ooey, gooey batch of brownies.
 With eggs, oil, and package mix, you can crank out 24 brownies for just $ 1.69 feeding 24 kids at 7-cents a head.
 I would only offer baked goods if expecting a decent turnout of kids I personally knew – otherwise it’s not worth my effort and parents will be leery.

 8. Stealing Candy from Your Kids…

 There are plenty of places where your kids are going to be scoring Halloween candy before the 31st: events at the zoo, malls, nursing homes, school, and more.

 They are sure to wind up with candy they don’t even like, which you can set aside and dole out to trick-or-treaters.
 (Go ahead and steal some of the candy they do like, too.
 They’ll be getting plenty later on.)

 One of my girlfriends told me she buys a $3 bag to give out to kids in her neighborhood.
 And then when her little ones, ages 2 and 4, come in early from trick-or-treating, she gives away most of their loot.
 “There’s no reason a toddler needs 50 pieces of candy.
 I keep back a few pieces for them and everybody’s happy.”

 9. Make the Most of Coupon, BOGO, and Loyalty Savings

-Cost-co and Sam’s Club offer fantastic prices for those buying in large quantity (100+ pieces).
+Cost-co and Sam’s Club offer fantastic prices for those buying in large quantities (100+ pieces).
 And stores like Target offer special savings through their apps and loyalty programs.